JonathanWilbur/asn1-ts/documentation/how-to-make-an-asn1-codec.md

 ## Procedure

+- Make static methods to parse base-128 unsigned integers (For the tag number)
+- Make static methods to decode both signed and unsigned big-endian integers
-- Make the constructor first
+- Make the constructor
 - `BOOLEAN`
   - Implement this before `SEQUENCE` or `SET` so you have one data type to test with.